 I am interested in how non-adaptive evolutionary processes like demographic changes, purifying selection, mutation and recombination rate, shape patterns of genome-wide variation.
 Although great advances have been made in the theoretical and statistical development to quantify each of these evolutionary processes individually, a statistical framework to jointly account for all of the above processes is currently missing.
 Because most natural populations are constantly experiencing fluctuations in population size and purifying selection is constantly purging deleterious variation, a model that incorporates both of these processes is the appropriate null model on which the role and importance of periodic processes like adaptation can be characterized.
 This has been a challenge in the field because it is difficult to distinguish the individual contributions of demography and selection as both of these evolutionary processes leave similar imprints in population-genetic data.
 In fact, not accounting for one leads to mis-inference of the other, thus emphasizing the importance of a framework that jointly accounts for both.

 I have been working on characterizing how the presence of purifying selection can lead to demographic mis-inference and to make a method that can jointly infer both.
-This work has been under the supervision of Jeffrey Jensen and in collaboration with Brian Charlesworth from University of Edinburgh.
+This work has been under the supervision of Jeffrey Jensen and Brian Charlesworth from University of Edinburgh.

 Impact of background selection on demographic inference